Ernest François Fournier

-Ernest François Fournier (1842–1934) was a French diplomat and admiral born in Toulouse on May 23, 1842.
-He was a French negotiator in the Tientsin Accord, which resolved the undeclared war between France and China in 1884.
+Ernest François Fournier (23 May 1842–6 November 1934) was a French diplomat and admiral born in Toulouse.
+He was a negotiator in the Tientsin Accord, which resolved the undeclared war between France and China in 1884.

 He joined the navy in 1859, and fought in the Franco-Prussian War, seeing action in Battle of Villiers and Fort Rosny.
 He was also in charge of the French Mediterranean Sea naval squadron from 1898 until 1900.